 A special resolution, but on the other hand, is the agreement, approved by a three-fourth majority of the business members.

-Let us, therefore, discuss the differences between ordinary and special resolution.
+Let us, therefore, discuss the differences between ordinary and special resolutions.

 |Basis of Comparision||Ordinary Resolution||Special Resolution|